opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.rst

    :class: note

    Less information can be displayed: it depends on which metadata have been set before the dataset was published.
-   For the links, more or less links can also be available: it depends on which visualizations and tabs are available for the dataset.
+   For the links to the visualizations and tabs of the dataset, more or less can be available: it depends on which visualizations and tabs are available for the dataset.

+   Note also that the catalog cards can be completely customized by the portal administrators.

 To see more of the dataset, either click the catalog card or any of the links to directly access a precise visualization or tab.
 From the interface dedicated to the dataset, it is possible to: